Skip to content

 AutonomyElite: Full end-to-end (plan, code, test, deploy, iterate solo)Pro: Agentic multi-file edits with human-in-loop nudgesStrong: Browser-driven deploys, auto-fixes for web stacks

-Supported StacksUniversal (Python/JS/TS, React/Node, even Rust/ML)VS Code native (full-stack + extensions)Web-first (Next.js, Supabase, Vercel)
+Supported StacksUniversal (Python/JS/TS, React/Node, Rust, ML frameworks)VS Code native (full-stack + 100+ extensions)Web-first (Next.js, Supabase, Vercel, Node.js)

-DebuggingSelf-healing sandboxes + git simReal-time previews + agent iterationsIn-browser testing loops
+DebuggingSelf-healing sandboxes + simulated git workflowsReal-time previews + agent iterationsIn-browser testing loops + one-click deploy

 Devin’s sandbox mimics a real dev machine—shell commands, browser testing, the works—making it scary good for “build an e-commerce platform with inventory AI.”
 Cursor’s Composer mode?
 It’s like having a co-pilot who anticipates your next keystroke, churning multi-file changes from a single prompt.
 Replit Agent 3 democratizes it all: No setup, just prompt and deploy.
 Real talk: If you’re non-technical, start here.